etcetra7n/autopen/README.md

 # Autopen

-A machine that will write anything with a pen in human handwriting
+A machine that mimicks human handwriting and does your assignments